Central Florida: Demographics

 In 2009, the estimated total population of the Central Florida, including the populations of Orange, Seminole, Osceola, Brevard, Volusia, and Lake Counties region was 3.3 million people.
 If the populations of Polk and Sumter counties were included, the estimated population would be 3.969 million people.
-Explosive growth has fueled Central Florida for the past thirty years.
+Exponential growth has fueled Central Florida for the past thirty years.
+The U.S. Census Bureau reported that the Orlando–Kissimmee–Sanford metropolitan area ranked among the fastest-growing metros in the country during 2022 and 2023.
+This expansion aligns with a broader statewide trend in Florida, which has seen consistent population surges fueled by domestic migration, favorable business conditions, and infrastructure development (U.S. Census Bureau, 2024).
+In 2024, Orlando’s 2.7% population growth surpassed Florida’s overall statewide growth rate of 2.0%.
+This indicates that Central Florida is expanding faster than nearly all other regions of the state, reinforcing its economic and cultural significance within Florida (ClickOrlando, 2025).

 As of 2007 there were 70,000 Asians in Central Florida according to the U.S. Census.
 There were almost 1,900 Japanese persons, making up 3% of the Asians.

+Recent Growth (2024)

+During July 1, 2023, and July 1, 2024, the Orlando metropolitan statistical area—representing the core of Central Florida—experienced a population increase of approximately 2.7%, adding nearly 75,969 residents.
+This growth made it the largest percentage increase among major U.S. metropolitan areas that year, highlighting the region’s strong migration and housing trends (Hamilton, 2025).

 Cities

 Selected cities in Central Florida arranged by population:

 Economy

 Agriculture has occupied a large portion of Central Florida's economy, with winter strawberries, citrus, timber, vegetables, and aquaculture all making major contributions.

 Tourism is a large contributor to Central Florida's economy.